Yam Haus: History

-Their first single, West Coast, was released April 13, 2018 as a precursor to their debut album, Stargazer.
-In the winter of 2019 the quartet released their EP called Stargazer Sessions, which features acoustic versions of a number of songs from their debut album and "Spoke Too Soon".
+Their first single, "West Coast," was released April 13, 2018 as a precursor to their debut album, Stargazer.
+In the winter of 2019, the quartet released their EP called Stargazer Sessions, which features acoustic versions of a number of songs from their debut album and "Spoke Too Soon".

 In preparation for their 2020 summer headlining tour the group released their second EP, The Band Is Gonna Make It, featuring their top track, "The Thrill" which was filmed at the popular theme park Valleyfair.
 The Band Is Gonna Make It Tour has been postponed due to the COVID-19 pandemic.

-Since the tour postponement, Yam Haus has released two singles, "Pop Game" and "novocaine".
-In the winter of 2020 Yam Haus released their first Christmas EP, A Very Yam Haus Christmas, featuring the track "Auld Lang Syne".
+In the winter of 2020, Yam Haus released their first Christmas EP, A Very Yam Haus Christmas, featuring the track "Auld Lang Syne."
 The song gained recognition as the video featured footage, filmed by Jay Christiansen, from the George Floyd protests in Minneapolis.